1. What Happened?

-Some of the lessons of the Capital One incident include:
+Some of the lessons of the Capital One breach include:

 - Architectural security principles such as defense in depth and least privilege should be incorporated into every application design.
 Using multiple independent security controls and tightly restricted roles will prevent unauthorized data access.

 - Encryption: AWS managed server-side encryption can generate a false sense of security.
 In the case of the Capital One attack transparently managed encryption would not have prevented the compromise of the stored customer data.
 Encryption with customer-managed keys (CMK) with separate, individual key policies or client-side encryption can provide better protection.